 - autoimmune conditions such as rheumatoid arthritis, autoimmune haemolytic anaemia and ulcerative colitis, although doctors aren't sure if it's the actual condition or the medicines taken for the condition that increases your risk of leukaemia

 There is some evidence that there is an increased risk of leukaemia in some families.
 However, most leukaemias don't have a family link.

-Your GP will ask you about your symptoms and examine you.
-If your GP thinks you may have leukaemia, he or she will refer you to a haematologist (a doctor who specialises in conditions of the blood) who will examine you fully.
+Your doctor will ask you about your symptoms and examine you.
+If your doctor thinks you may have leukaemia, he or she will refer you to a haematologist (a doctor who specialises in conditions of the blood) who will examine you fully.

 You will need to have a blood test.
 Your blood sample will be sent to a laboratory for testing, to look for deficiencies of normal blood cells and for the presence of abnormal white blood cells.
 Depending on the results of the blood test, you may need to have further tests, which may include the following.

 - Bone marrow biopsy, to examine all the blood cells under a microscope.